Skip to content

 We have a duty to ensure that the natural beauty of the Northumberland Coast National Landscape is conserved and enhanced

 Northumberland County Council has a statutory duty to ensure that the natural beauty of the Northumberland Coast is conserved and enhanced and to prepare a management plan setting out the council’s policies for managing the National Landscape.
 To assist the council, the Northumberland Coast National Landscape Partnership was formed in 2003.
-Comprising of local people, representatives of statutory agencies and interest groups, the Partnership guides the policies of the council and the work of the staff team.
+Comprising of local people, representatives of statutory agencies and interest groups, Partnership members have an advisory role to ensure that the natural beauty of the Northumberland Coast National Landscape is conserved and enhanced.

 The role of the Partnership is to pursue and champion the purposes of designation of the Northumberland Coast National Landscape and to assist in the delivery of statutory duties and other management aspirations.
 These are the key objectives of the Northumberland Coast National Landscape Partnership: